Weastie/PhillyDataIntegrationSample/README.md

 ## Analysis
 Since the beginning of 2025, 18701 out of 226410 service requests were associated with Licenses & Inspections.

-Since the beginning of 2025, 5383 out of 18701, or 28.78% of service requests resulted in the issuance of a code violation.
+Since the beginning of 2025, 5383 out of 18701, or 28.78% of those service requests resulted in the issuance of a code violation.

-Since the beginning of 2025, 1384 of the 5383, or 25.71% of violations from service requests were marked as closed.
+Since the beginning of 2025, 1384 of the 5383, or 25.71% of violations from those service requests were marked as closed.

 ## Final Notes
 I've done similar work to this, using multiple APIs and joining data together, but only ever in informal situations, or in situations where performance is not critical.
 I lack knowledge of best